HomePhilosophy

 The Book of Enoch: In Conclusion

 Some authors of the New Testament took The Book of Enoch seriously enough to allude to and even quote from it.
 The first generations of church fathers also incorporated its teaching into their interpretation of Genesis 6.
-The Book of Enoch was lost and resulted in a change in how interpreters understood Genesis 6.
+The Book of Enoch was lost and this resulted in a change in how interpreters understood Genesis 6.

-Would Augustine of Hippo, and the later church fathers who shared his view, have had a different interpretation of Genesis 6 if they had access to The Book of Enoch?
+Would Augustine of Hippo, and the later church fathers who shared his view, have had a different interpretation of Genesis 6 if they had access to the Book of Enoch?
 One can only speculate.
-What is certain is that, both before the loss of The Book of Enoch and after its rediscovery, it impacted how theologians and lay people understood Genesis 6:1-4.
+What is certain is that, both before the loss of the Book of Enoch and after its rediscovery, it impacted how theologians and lay people understood Genesis 6:1-4.